What is a key account?

 Relationship mapping is not just for sales teams, organisations that have perfected internal collaboration to win business make it available to their wider team.

-If you want to transform your sales activities it’s wise to start building relationship maps, then update and review them regularly.
+If you want to transform your sales activities and key accounts then it’s wise to start building relationship maps, then update and review them regularly.

-If you want to align your selling with your customers buying then take a peek at Boxxstep’s Relationship Mapping capability, no other platform comes close to enabling you to focus on and help your customers buying committees.
+If you want to align your selling with your customers buying and see the benefit of key account relationship mapping tools then take a peek at Boxxstep’s Relationship Mapping capability, no other platform comes close to enabling you to focus on and help your customers buying committees.